letsdiscodev/docs.letsdisco.dev/docs/exhaustive-documentation/images.md

 This `disco.json` above uses the defaults.
 More on this below.

-When you don't specify the image to use for a service, Disco will default to the image named `default`.
+When you don't specify the image to use for a service, disco will default to the image named `default`.

 Those two `disco.json` are equivalent, defining `"image"` or not in the definition of `"web"`: